JeromeChallet/technical-documentation-page/README.md

 ## Features

-- User-friendly, static web page with a census theme.
+- User-friendly, static web page with a documentation theme.
 - Provides a simple, responsive layout for various screen sizes.
 - Easy to customize and add more content.